14 Tips to Grow Your Substack Audience (and not Lose Your Mind)

 This introduces you to new readers who are already interested in your type of content.

-The writers of The Discourse Lounge frequently feature each other’s work, exposing their newsletters to new audiences.
+For example, the writers of The Discourse Lounge frequently feature each other’s work, exposing their newsletters to new audiences.
 This collaboration creates a sense of community and helps all writers grow.

 First impressions matter.
 Make sure: